 9. “People with mental health conditions are doing it for attention.”

 No one would choose to have a mental health condition, just as no one would choose to have cancer or heart failure.
-People who struggle with their mental health are people living with challenges just like anyone else; they are not faking anything.
+People who struggle with their mental health are people living with challenges just like anyone else.

 10. “People who appear to have their life ‘put together’ can’t have a mental health condition.”